awsdocs/aws-kms-developer-guide/doc_source/ct-reencrypt.md

 # ReEncrypt<a name="ct-reencrypt"></a>

 The following example shows an AWS CloudTrail log entry for the [ReEncrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_ReEncrypt.html) operation\.
-The `resources` field in this log entry specifies two customer master keys \(CMKs\), the source CMK and the destination CMK, in that order\.
+The `resources` field in this log entry specifies two AWS KMS keys, the source KMS key and the destination KMS key, in that order\.

 ```
 {